sanieren823/eqeval/README.md

 [dependencies]
 eqeval = "0.1.0"
 ```
-Note: the current version only supports function with up to 2 parameters
+Note: the current version only supports function with one parameter

 ## Creating custom variables